prisma/prisma1/examples/env-variables/README.md

 #### 3.1.
 Set environment variable `GREETING`

-Depending on your shell, you can set the environment variable in different ways.
+Depending on your shell, you can set the environment variable in different ways:

 ##### bash